ReturnFI/Blitz-docs/docs/prerequisite.md

 ## 🌐 Domain
 ---

-A domain is required to use the regular sub and SingBox sub services.
+A domain is required to use the regular sub and web panel services.